-This review found that a slightly higher percent of court cases on which a preventive detention motion was filed was granted compared to denied motions.
+This review found that a slightly higher percentage of court cases in which a preventive detention motion was filed were granted than denied.
 The study confirms other research that cases with higher FTA and NCA scores are more likely to have granted motions and that motions were most likely to be filed on cases with violent charges.
-Importantly we found that only 55% of closed cases had a conviction and were sentenced and that 43.5% were dismissed or nolled and so did not result in a conviction.
-This was surprising given that these cases were considered serious enough by the prosecution to have warranted a preventive detention motion.
-Cases with denied preventive detention motions spent few days in the MDC regardless of their disposition.
+Importantly, we found that only 55% of closed cases had a conviction and were sentenced, and that 43.5% were dismissed or nolled and so did not result in a conviction.
+This was surprising given that the prosecution considered these cases serious enough to have warranted a preventive detention motion-cases with denied preventive detention motions spent a few days in the MDC regardless of their disposition.
 Cases with a granted motion that were eventually dismissed or nolled spent slightly more than 120 days in the MDC and a similar number of days in the court system.
-As described earlier dismissals and nolles occur at the case level for a variety of reasons including uncooperative witnesses, lack of probable cause, and some cases might be refiled in the Federal court system.
-Various criminal justice system level reasons may also exist.
+As described earlier, dismissals and nolles occur at the case level for various reasons, including uncooperative witnesses, lack of probable cause, and some cases might be refiled in the Federal court system.
+Various reasons may also exist for criminal justice system-level issues.
 This includes the volume of crime and arrests with resulting court case filings, the complexity of cases, and staffing among the various agencies.
 This finding deserves further study.
-Because cases for which the prosecution files a preventive detention motion are considered to be more serious cases by the prosecution we expected higher conviction rates.
-Further these cases take up significant criminal justice system resources as indicated by how long cases take to dispose or close in the court system and how long cases, particularly granted motion cases that are dismissed or nolled spend in the MDC.
+Because cases for which the prosecution files a preventive detention motion are considered to be more serious cases by the prosecution, we expected higher conviction rates.
+Further, these cases take up significant criminal justice system resources as indicated by how long cases take to dispose of or close in the court system and how long cases, particularly granted motion cases dismissed or nolled, are spent in the MDC.

-This preliminary review of preventive detention motion cases in the Second Judicial District Court is the first of its kind to report on the disposition of cases with a preventive detention motion.
-In the future more sophisticated and detailed analyses and reporting could occur that further detail the relationship between PSA scores, preventive detention motions and results, and court case dispositions.
+This preliminary review of preventive detention motion cases in the Second Judicial District Court is the first to report on the disposition of cases with a preventive detention motion.
+In the future, more sophisticated and detailed analyses and reporting could further detail the relationship between PSA scores, preventive detention motions and results, and court case dispositions.
 This could include cost data.